 Brixton may be renowned for its savoury food, but it’s also home to London’s only chocolate museum.
 The museum only opened in 2013, and was founded by French artisan chocolatier Isabelle Alaya.
 It’s free to visit and check out permanent displays including British History of Chocolate, and old chocolate ads.

-But if you fancy something hands-on, you can drop in for a DIY chocolate making workshop for £18.00 or just buy some of the tasty, ethically sourced offerings to take home instead.
+If you fancy something more hands-on, you can drop in for a DIY chocolate making workshop for £18.00 or just buy some of the tasty, ethically sourced offerings to take home instead.

 Wander round Brixton Village and Market Row

 If you’re feeling peckish, just head to Brixton Village (about five minutes’ walk from Brixton Underground station).
-You’ll find food from all over the world in a very small space—from comfort food like Mac ‘n’ Cheeses squares at Wishbone, Mexican street eats at Jalisco, seafood at Ettas, and French crepes and galettes with a Brazilian flair at Senzala creperie.
+You’ll find food from all over the world in a very small space—from Adejoké Bakare’s exceptional West African restaurant Chishuru and modern Caribbean dishes from foodie favourite Fish, Wings n Tings to Japanese okonomiyaki at Okan, Mexican street eats at Jalisco, seafood from a local Brixtonian at Ettas, and French crepes and galettes with a Brazilian accent at Senzala creperie.

 Hang out at Pop Brixton

 The 200-year-old Brixton Mill (also known as Ashby’s Mill) is also London’s only working windmill.
 You can go inside and visit for free, but only at select times—and spots can book up fast.
-Tours usually run on Saturdays between March and October and The Windmill puts last minute cancellations on its Twitter page too.
+Tours usually run on the second weekend of the month between April and October and The Windmill puts last minute cancellations on its Twitter page too.

 Have a cooling dip (or bracing swim) in Brockwell Lido